axamon/testtoken/README.md

 testtoken checks the username and password passed as arguments against db and a json file in parallel.

-If the credentials are found in any of the two storages than a fake token is returned.
+If the credentials are found in any of the two storages than a pseudo token is returned.

+# syntax
-testtoken -u <username> -p <password>
+testtoken -u username -p password -t timeout